Illinois Institute of Technology is accredited by the Higher Learning Commission. The re-accreditation process takes place every 10 years.

 Institutions that the commission accredits are evaluated against the Commission's Criteria for Accreditation, a set of standards that institutions must meet to receive and/or maintain accredited status.
 The accreditation process is based on a system of peer review, with approximately 1,300 educators from institutions of higher education serving as peer reviewers.

-College of Architecture National Architectural Accrediting Board-accredited programs include the Bachelor of Architecture and Master of Architecture.
+- College of Architecture National Architectural Accrediting Board-accredited programs include the Bachelor of Architecture and Master of Architecture.
+The Master of Landscape Architecture is accredited by the Landscape Architecture Accreditation Board.

-The College of Science's Bachelor of Science in Computer Science program is accredited by the Computing Accreditation Commission of ABET.
+- The College of Computing's Bachelor of Science in Computer Science program is accredited by the Computing Accreditation Commission of ABET.

-Lewis College of Human Sciences' Clinical Psychology program is fully accredited by the American Psychological Association.
+- Lewis College of Science and Letters' Clinical Psychology program is fully accredited by the American Psychological Association.

-Lewis College of Human Sciences' Master of Science in Rehabilitation and Mental Health Counseling and Ph.D. in Rehabilitation Counseling Education are fully accredited by the Council for Accreditation of Counseling and Related Education Programs.
+- Lewis College of Science and Letters' Master of Science in Rehabilitation and Mental Health Counseling and Ph.D. in Rehabilitation Counseling Education are fully accredited by the Council for Accreditation of Counseling and Related Education Programs.